spotinst/help/src/docs/ocean-spark/configure-permissions/README.md

 This section details how to setup permissions for users of the **Ocean for Apache Spark** product.

-If you're not familiar with how permissions work in Spot, we recommend you take a look at this section : [Permission Policies](/administration/policies)
+If you're not familiar with how permissions work in Spot, we recommend you take a look at this section: [Permission Policies](/administration/policies)

 ## Overview

-Ocean for Apache Spark let you configure permission policies for **Actions** for the following resource types:
+Ocean for Apache Spark lets you configure permission policies for **Actions** for the following resource types:

 - Clusters
 - Apps
 - Jobs
-- Config-templates
+- Configuration templates
 - Workspaces

-All these resource types at least bound to a **Cluster** resource.
+All these resource types are at least bound to a **Cluster** resource.
 In Ocean for Apache Spark, clusters are identified by an id with the format `osc-xxxxxxxx`

 ## Account-level Managed Permission Policies

 To get started, you can use one of the following managed policies.
 They will apply at the account level.
-If you want to set permissions more granular, look at [Granular Permissions Policies How-to Guides section](#granular-permissions-policies-how-to-guides)
+If you want to set permissions with more granularity, look at the [Granular Permissions Policies How-to Guides section](#granular-permissions-policies-how-to-guides)

 | Policy                                | Level        | Effect                                                    | Product Scope                                      | Ocean Spark Resource Scope                                                                      |
 | ------------------------------------- | ------------ | --------------------------------------------------------- | -------------------------------------------------- | ----------------------------------------------------------------------------------------------- |